A Day in the Life of a Marketing Manager | Lockdown Edition

 We’ve been in lockdown now for…well, who’s counting.
 That’s just depressing.
 But it’s been months!

-For the last few months I’ve been working at my parents dining table, sitting on a leather chair that is not orthopedically good in anyway.
-Craning my neck constantly to look down at a laptop, after I used to work in an air-conditioned, high-rise office in an orthopedic chair with two screens and coffee within walking distance.
+For the last few months, I’ve been working at my parent’s dining table, sitting on a leather chair that is not orthopedically good in any way.
+Craning my neck constantly to look down at a laptop, after I used to work in an air-conditioned, high-rise office in an orthopaedic chair with two screens and coffee within walking distance.
 Luckily the coffee situation hasn’t changed.

 Now, I’m back in my flat in London.
 Still sitting at a dining room table, but luckily on a slightly more cushioned velvet chair.
 Methinks I need to invest in some office furniture.

-And this is a typical day in the of a marketing manager.
+And this is a typical day for a marketing manager.

-8:15am – I’m awake.
-I usually wake up about 7:30ish but I don’t get out of bed until 8:15am.
+8:15 am – I’m awake.
+I usually wake up at about 7:30ish but I don’t get out of bed until 8:15 am.
 I’m lazy like that.
 I go for a shower, wash my teeth, put my make-up on and get dressed.
 I find that, especially in lockdown, getting dressed as if I were going out and seeing people puts me in a strong mindset for work.
 Even if the people who will see me are seeing me through a dirty lens and jumpy wi-fi.

 There are always more meetings around this time.
-It could be an editorial meeting, a marketing catch-up with an editor or the Head of PR to talk about plans for upcoming titles.
-Sometimes I take part in training sessions on finance, or schedule a chat with my fellow marketeers across HarperCollins to discuss best practices during lockdown.
+It could be an editorial meeting, a marketing catch-up with an editor, or the Head of PR to talk about plans for upcoming titles.
+Sometimes I take part in training sessions on finance or schedule a chat with my fellow marketers across HarperCollins to discuss best practices during the lockdown.

-12:30pm – Lunch time!
-Now I’m back at my flat I’m finding it harder to move away from work, as I can’t just go upstairs like I did at my parents house.
+12:30 pm – Lunchtime!
+Now I’m back at my flat I’m finding it harder to move away from work, as I can’t just go upstairs as I did at my parent’s house.
 I tend to move from my dining table to the sofa, but they’re literally a metre apart.

-3:00pm – The 3 o’clock slump hits.
-No matter if I’m in an office or working from home, there is always a slump at 3pm.
-I get up and go for a walk – usually just around the flat to get my steps in for the day (I’m aim to walk 8k steps per day – only ever really hit 5k though!).
+3:00 pm – The 3 o’clock slump hits.
+No matter if I’m in an office or working from home, there is always a slump at 3 pm.
+I get up and go for a walk – usually just around the flat to get my steps in for the day (I aim to walk 8k steps per day – I only ever really hit 5k though!).
 It’s also time to refill my water bottle and potentially get another snack.

-So that is is the typical day in the life of a marketing manager: lockdown edition.
+So that is the typical day in the life of a marketing manager: lockdown edition.